CommandDash/packages/dash_agent/README.md

 final jsonDataSource = ProjectDataSource.fromJson(yourJson);
 ```

-**Note**: At the moment, storing pdf files is not supported out of the box.
-However you can extract the relevant data from the pdf using the open source tools and pass the extracted data either via project data object or system data object.
+**Note**: At the moment, storing only text based files like code, markdown or raw text is only supported.

 ### Commands